Pizza (2014 film): Plot

 Kunal Malkholkar is a pizza delivery boy who lives with his wife Nikita.
-She is an aspiring novelist and is researching for writing a horror story, whereas Kunal does not believe in supernatural powers, and is sceptical of anything supernatural.
+She is an aspiring novelist and is researching for writing a horror story, whereas Kunal does not believe in supernatural powers, and is skeptical of anything supernatural.
 Nikki, keeps telling him that he would soon realize the presence of supernatural beings.
 At first, Kunal is confused and scared, and his fears are confirmed when he learns that his boss, i.e., the pizzeria owner Mr. Kapoor's pregnant wife is possessed by a spirit.
 Meanwhile, Nikki becomes pregnant.